technologiestiftung/citylab-berlin-theme/README.md

 npm run dev
 ```

 `src/theme.js` and `src/base.js` are the files which define the theme and the base styles.
-A simple "demo" of all available base styles can be found in `public/index.html`, served on `localhost:8080`.
+The documentation of all available base styles can be found in `public/index.html`, served on `localhost:8080`.

 ## Next steps

 - [ ] Add license
-- [ ] Create a how-to-use-this demo site (including other common stuff like favicons etc.)